- ALL TOPICS (284)

 Please know this, if you are healthy ‘down there’, you shouldn’t ever smell ‘bad’, you should simply smell like a woman.
 Embrace it.

 This section could become a post on it’s own so I’ll simply say this; I went nuts.
 I bought veggie caps and made my own oily capsules, taking them twice a day.
-Oregano, lemon, tea tree, frankincense, cinnamon.. you name it they went down (my mouth).
+Oregano, clove, tea tree, lemongrass, frankincense, cinnamon, thyme.. you name it they went down (my mouth).
 It’s fiddly but it was worth it because there is a plethora of research about the merits of pure essential oils.
 Obviously don't go consuming essential oils without doing your own research and of course only if you have pure tested grade oils.*